How to Read Currency Pair in Forex Market?

 How to Read Currency Pair?

 Trading a currency means selling one currency to buy the other one.
 As said above, a currency pair includes a base and a quote currency.
 When investing in a currency pair, an investor buys the base currency and sells the quoted currency.
-The currency price tells the amount of the quote currency that an investor needs to give so as to receive one unit of the base currency.
+The currency price tells the amount of the quote currency that an investor needs to give to receive one unit of the base currency.

 Since each currency is represented by a three-letter symbol, a currency pair is represented by 6 letters.
 And, in a pair, a slash separates the two currencies.
 For example, suppose AAA/BBB is a currency pair.
 In this, AAA represents the base currency, and BBB represents the quote currency.